 If you want to know what his songs are saying, you’ll just have to learn to speak Spanish.
 It’s not so difficult and Spanish has an inherent natural poetry that will enrich your life.

 As I get older, I notice more and more that I have a different point of view from today’s youth.
-But I am also beginning to realize that their point of view is equally valid and probably more important than mine.
+But I am also beginning to realize that young people’s point of view is equally valid and probably more important than mine.

 December 24, 2018 ~ Right after changing labels to Rimas Entertainment, Bad Bunny released his debut album out of the blue with no fanfare.